 - notification of dismissal (between two working days and one month after the meeting);

-- severance payments are made in line with the collective agreement, except in cases of dishonourable discharge.
+- severance payments are in line with the collective agreement, except in cases of dishonorable discharge.

 Redundancy for economic reasons

-This is the result of a job being ended or changed due to economic difficulties or technological changes.
+This is the result of a job ending or changing due to economic difficulties or technological changes.
 It is subject, under certain conditions, to an obligation to relocate workers and to set up an employment protection plan.

 Termination at the end of a CDD

 The CDD ends at the end of the contractual period.
-No prior notice need be given.
-An end-of-contract instability of work bonus of 10 percent of salary is due.
+No prior notice is necessary.
+An end-of-contract instability of work bonus of 10% of salary is due.

 Termination by mutual consent

-No specific procedure, but giving written notice is strongly advised.
+No specific procedure, but written notice is advisable.

 Amicable termination is a type of termination by mutual consent.
-In order to be valid, the parties have to follow a procedure during which they discuss and sign a termination agreement which has to be approved by the Departmental Directorate for Labour, Employment and Vocational Training (DDTEFP) or by the labour inspectorate for protected employees (the staff representatives, the works doctor).
+In order to be valid, the parties have to follow a procedure during which they discuss and sign a termination agreement which has to be approved by the Departmental Directorate for Labor, Employment and Vocational Training (DDTEFP) or by the labor inspectorate for protected employees (the staff representatives, the works doctor).